(Editing/Adding as I can)

 ➡️There are 2 videos on my page you can watch for "how to groom".
 Using the search bar, type in "grooming."

-⭐#15 List of Shops to purchase bunny items from 🤗:
+⭐#15 List of Shops to purchase bunny items 🤗:

 Shop.SmallPetSelect